fata-cmd/gbdc/README.md

 GBDC provides benchmark instance identifiers, feature extractors, and instance transformers for several problem domains, including propositional satisfiability (SAT) and optimization (MaxSAT), as well as Pseudo-Boolean Optimization (PBO).
 A description of the supported domains, feature extractors, and instance transformers can be found in the [documentation](https://udopia.github.io/gbdc/doc/Index.html).

+## Installation from PyPI
+* Pre-built distributions for Linux and MacOS.
+* Requires at least Python 3.8.0 (3.10.0 for Apple Silicon).
+* Installation via `pip install gbdc`

 ## Installation from Source